 According to recent surveys, the Olympic rings remain one of the most recognizable symbols in the world.
 A 2023 study by the International Olympic Committee (IOC) found that 95% of people surveyed could correctly identify the Olympic rings, demonstrating the enduring power and reach of this iconic emblem.

 Interestingly, there have been some debates about the accuracy of Coubertin's original claim that the colours of the rings could be found in the flags of all participating nations.
 Some historians have pointed out that this was not strictly true, as some countries did not use any of the five colours in their flags.
-However, the symbolic intent of the design remains valid, and the rings continue to represent the diversity and unity of the Olympic movement.
+Even so, the symbolic intent of the design remains valid, and the rings continue to represent the diversity and unity of the Olympic movement.

 Tips and Expert Advice